lalexdotcom/docker-homeassistant-venv-healthcheck/README.md

 Finally, some packages on Alpine (homeassistant's base image) are buggy if not running as root (like ping).
 For that reason, the custom run script supports installing extra packages, specified in the `PACKAGES` environment variable, before starting Home-Assistant.

 ## HEALTHCHECK feature
-The HEALTHCHECK entry of Dockerfile use the configuration.yaml to get the right URL to test with curl Everything should work without changing anything
+The HEALTHCHECK entry of Dockerfile use the configuration.yaml to get the right URL to test with curl.

+Everything should work without changing anything

 ## Usage